LukasHats/Customizable_radarplot/README.md

 ## Usage

-When python is installed simpy run `python radarplot_universal.py`.
+When python is installed simply run `python radarplot_universal.py`.
 The script will ask the user to prompt attributes.
 In the current version it is recommended to not exceed more than 12 attributes as otherwise the barplots will overlap.
 Afterwards the user will be asked for a rating between 0 and 10 for each attribute.

 ### Possible modifications